 These bots might seem like good bots from a website’s server logs, but that is unfortunately not the case.
 There is a range of bots out there that will scan millions of websites for vulnerabilities and report them back to their creator.
 Unlike good bots that would inform the website owner, these bad bots are specifically made to report back to 1 person who will then most likely sell the information or use it themselves to hack websites.

-How Can Bot Traffic Be Bad for Websites?
+How Bot Traffic Can Be Harmful for Websites

 Now you know about the different types of good and bad bots out there, how can bot traffic be bad for your website?